moosahassanx/moosahassanx.github.io/README.md

 * git push -u origin master

 ## Todo (+ structuring of site):
+* TODO:
+    * buttons need to be animated (left and right)
+    * background graphics for title header and buttons carousel
+    * buy supra model and use blender to edit it
+    * add music
+    * add camera movement animation on each button click
+    * add dialog box on each button click

 Navbar:
 * Work (add links to all of them ones)